Yair Ariel • December-12-2016

 This one is almost a no-brainer.
 Don’t just provide a charging port for the smart devices of your patients.
 Go the extra mile and also offer Free Public Wi-Fi to help them spend the minutes (or even the hours) Facebook hopping instead of worrying about the doctor’s pronouncement or fussing around the children.

-People have now accepted internet as an integral part of their lives.
+People have now accepted the internet as an integral part of their lives.
 And disconnecting from it is no longer a natural state of being.
 The waiting room is already alien territory.
 And it is synonymous with ill-health.
 Wi-Fi access eases the situation.
 Patients can visit the sites and use the applications that they are hooked to.
 This brings a semblance of “normalcy” to the waiting room.

 Patients can also continue to work on personal and professional assignments improving productivity.